-10. CONSTRUCTION (DESIGN AND MANAGEMENT) REGULATIONS 1994
+9. CONSTRUCTION (DESIGN AND MANAGEMENT) REGULATIONS 1994

-- 10.1 These Regulations place duties on all those who can contribute to the health and safety of a construction project.
+- 9.1 These Regulations place duties on all those who can contribute to the health and safety of a construction project.
 Duties are placed upon clients, designers and contractors and the Regulations create two duty holders the planning supervisor and the principal contractor.
-They also introduce new documents the health and safety file and the health and safety plan. - 10.2 They apply to all demolition work and most construction work (work lasting more than 30 days, involving more than four people on site at any time or involving more than 500 person days).
-The term 'construction work' has been widely defined in the Regulations and covers such activities as redecoration, roof work, rewiring, general refurbishment and the building of extensions etc. - 10.3 The health and safety file is a record of information for the client/user.
+They also introduce new documents the health and safety file and the health and safety plan. - 9.2 They apply to all demolition work and most construction work (work lasting more than 30 days, involving more than four people on site at any time or involving more than 500 person days).
+The term 'construction work' has been widely defined in the Regulations and covers such activities as redecoration, roof work, rewiring, general refurbishment and the building of extensions etc. - 9.3 The health and safety file is a record of information for the client/user.
 It tells those who might be responsible in the future about risks which have to be managed during maintenance, repair or renovation.
 Relevant information in the health and safety file should be made available to those planning and undertaking new construction work.
-The planning supervisor will be responsible for updating the file as necessary. - 10.4 Where CDM applies, the school, as a client, has duties under the Regulations to: - appoint a planning supervisor; - provide information on health and safety to the planning supervisor; - appoint a principal contractor; - ensure that those you appoint are competent and adequately resourced to carry out their health and safety responsibilities; - ensure that a suitable health and safety plan has been prepared by the principal contractor before construction work starts; and - ensure the health and safety file is given to you at the end of the project and is kept available for use. - 10.5 Where the school has not bought back the service from the LEA, the school and its consultant must ensure that CDM is applied and managed to contracts.
-Where the school has not bought back the school must satisfy themselves that their agent appointing a contractor for work that falls within CDM, is competent to carry out their duties for you as the client and also a written declaration to this effect has to be sent to HSE.
+The planning supervisor will be responsible for updating the file as necessary.

+- 9.4 Where CDM applies, the school, as a client, will have duties under the Regulations to: - appoint a planning supervisor; - provide information on health and safety to the planning supervisor; - appoint a principal contractor; - ensure that those you appoint are competent and adequately resourced to carry out their health and safety responsibilities; - ensure that a suitable health and safety plan has been prepared by the principal contractor before construction work starts; and - ensure the health and safety file is given to you at the end of the project and is kept available for use. - 9.5 Where the school has bought back the service from the LEA, the Council will assist the school in ensuring that CDM is applied and managed to contracts where necessary as long as they are informed of the work.

-11 WHAT TO CHECK WITH THE CONTRACTOR
+10 WHAT TO CHECK WITH THE CONTRACTOR